 - Some custom mattress sellers have a wide range of sizes in stock or can quickly assemble them, making delivery in just a couple of weeks.

 - Shipping costs are a consideration for large items.
 Some custom mattress makers offer free delivery, but if they don't you will need to add that cost into what you will pay.
 Perhaps you can find a custom mattress maker close to home so you can arrange to pick it up yourself.

 Convert the Vintage Bed to Accept a Full Mattress

-It isn't difficult to convert most antique beds to hold a standard full-size of mattress, and the extra width of the full isn't usually noticeable.
+It isn't difficult to convert most antique beds to hold a standard full-size mattress, and the extra width of the full isn't usually noticeable.
 You can even convert some antique beds to hold a queen size mattress although that much of a jump sometimes isn't the best look for the smaller scale of the bed.

 Bed conversion kits are inexpensive and typically available at stores that sell beds and mattresses.
 Conversion kits give buyers more flexibility with headboard and footboard choices.